MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

 ### Review the ContosoOnlineStore codebase manually

-The first step in any performance optimization effort is to understand the existing codebase and establish baseline performance metrics.
-It's important to understand the code structure, the business logic, and the performance characteristics before making any changes.
+The first step in any code refactoring effort is to understand the existing codebase, including the project structure and business logic.
+When you're working on performance improvements, it's also important to establish baseline performance metrics.

 In this task, you'll examine the main components of the ContosoOnlineStore project, run the application to establish baseline performance metrics, and identify potential areas for optimization.